cfshi/coronavirus/MREB.app.md

 (b) the study population(s) and/or
 (c) the research topic.

-Dr. Earn and Dr. Dushoff are well trained disease modellers and statisticians and will supervise the study and data analysis.
+Dr. Earn and Dr. Dushoff are both prominent disease modellers and statisticians and will supervise the study and data analysis.
-Dr. Shi holds a doctoral degree in media and communication study and had worked in advertising industry for many years.
+Dr. Shi holds a doctoral degree in media and communication study.
 Dr. Shi also obtained a certificate of TCPS2: Course on Research Ethics tutorial in 2020.
-Dr. Li, a statistician, will assist data analysis.
+Dr. Li, a well-trained statistician, will assist data analysis.

 # 15.11.14 Describe the data security procedures that will be used to keep the research data private and secure during data collection and analysis (including where the data will be kept).
 Refer to the MREB Data Storage and Security Tools documents for recommendations and requirements for data security (go to Help - Templates in the above menu).